 - As an undergraduate student, expect to spend one third of your program hours each year in over 1,000 placement sites across the Greater Toronto Area.

 - Two internationally recognized learning laboratories — the Toronto Metropolitan University Early Learning Centre and the Gerrard Resource Centre — advance research, support families and enhance the inclusion of children with disabilities.

 - The Master of Arts in Early Childhood Studies is unique in North America for its focus on diversity and inclusion.

 - As an undergraduate student, learn from seven hands-on courses that cover curriculum development for young children in visual arts, music and movement, science, mathematics and literacy.

 - Gain a global perspective.
-We have the most undergraduate students at Ryerson completing a senior internship abroad.
+We have the most undergraduate students at Toronto Metropolitan University completing a senior internship abroad.